How to Book a Mover

 Although it may seem apparent, you shouldn't transport guns and ammo in the moving truck.
 If the ammo heats up, a fatal situation will develop.
 Ammunition should only be packed and transported in a cool, air-conditioned vehicle.
 Additionally, make sure to store your firearms and ammo apart.

 If it is a long-distance move, dispose of all perishables products and find a new home for your household and outdoor plants.
 If you're going to move your plants, make sure they are properly packed and stored.
-Check with the US Department of Agriculture to find out about regulations before driving out of state, there may be restrictions about moving perishable food or plants across a state border.
+Check with the US Department of Agriculture to find out about regulations before driving out of state; there may be restrictions on moving perishable food or plants across a state border.
 A few agricultural states have strict laws and rules about bringing plants.

 Live animal transportation is banned by a number of laws and regulations.
 Animals must be handled, cared for, and treated humanely while being transported, according to the 1966 Animal Welfare Act.
 To prevent any possible harm to the animals during transportation, movers must abide by these laws, regulations, and ethical standards.
 Therefore, live animals cannot be moved by movers; instead, it is advised to use specialist animal transportation services.